-Apparently gorilla trekking in Uganda costs $600 and $1500 for habituation but trekking costs will increase by $100 by 1ST JULY 2020 and in Rwanda the cost for the permit costs $1500, $500 for foreign residents with working permits and sh250, 000 for East African Citizens, note that a single permit is issued to once to one person per day to trek in the gazetted trekking points.
+Apparently, gorilla trekking in Uganda costs $600 and $1500 for habituation but trekking costs will increase by $100 by 1st July 2020 and in Rwanda, the cost for the permit costs $1500, $500 for foreign residents with working permits, and sh250, 000 for East African Citizens, note that a single permit is issued to once to one person per day to trek in the gazetted trekking points.
 Therefore you can secure your permits early enough through your trusted tour operators who will offer you enough gorilla tracking information un to your satisfaction.

 After blocking the permit, it’s colored red showing that it’s no longer available for booking, the system then releases an invoice to the travel operator requesting for permits.
-A travel agent only deposits on the permit and can finish the permanent within the seven days
+A travel agent only deposits on the permit and can finish the permanent within seven days

-Online gorilla tracking information upon booking is as well another avenue where you can choose to purchase the permits by yourself and this only requires you to contact the conservation headquarters of respective countries by email or phone contact with your preferred dates, months and year you would like to make your adventure so that they can check for availability of permits in the system than using a local based tour operator however the process may be a little time consuming and will require you to make extra follow up on your case due to bureaucracy.
-Therefore we advise you to use a trusted local tour operator who has been in the system and well recommendable by trip advisor or safari bookings to secure your permits and other necessary services for your safari.
+Online gorilla tracking information upon booking is another avenue where you can choose to purchase the permits by yourself and this only requires you to contact the conservation headquarters of respective countries by email or phone contact with your preferred dates, months, and years you would like to make your adventure so that they can check for availability of permits in the system than using a local based tour operator however the process may be a little time consuming and will require you to make extra follow up on your case due to bureaucracy.
+Therefore we advise you to use a trusted local tour operator who has been in the system and is well recommendable by trip advisor or safari bookings to secure your permits and other necessary services for your safari.

 A maximum number of 8 visitors are allowed to visit habituated families that is 4 individuals per group

 If you feel the urge to cough or sneeze when you are near the gorillas, please turn your head away and cover your nose and mouth in order to minimize the spread of bacteria or viruses.
 Always stay 7 meters (21 feet) away from the gorillas.
 This is to protect them from catching human diseases.
 Do not leave any rubbish (eg. food wrappers) in the park; foreign items can harbor diseases or other contaminants.
 If you need to go to the toilet while in the forest, please ask the guide to dig you a hole with his panga.
 Make sure the hole is 30 cm deep and fill it in when you are finished.

-A 7 meter (21 feet) distance should tried to be observed at all times from the gorillas.
+A 7-meter (21 feet) distance should be tried to be observed at all times from the gorillas.
 The further back you are, the more relaxed the group will be.
-You must stay in tight group whey you are near the gorillas.
-Keep your voices down at all times.
+You must stay in a tight group when you are near the gorillas.
+Keep your voice down at all times.
 However, it is okay to ask the guide questions.
-Do not smoke, drink or eat when you are near the gorillas.
+Do not smoke, drink, or eat when you are near the gorillas.
 Eating or drinking inevitably will increase the risk of food/drink morsels/droplets falling, which could increase the risk of transmission of diseases.